-The Santa Cruz County Homeless Action Partnership's CoC Consultant will be available to answer questions about e-snaps at 415.458.2460.
+The Santa Cruz County Homeless Action Partnership's CoC Consultant will be available to answer questions about e-snaps at tonygardnerconsulting@yahoo.com.
 Before contacting the consultant, please attempt to answer your own question by reading the applicable e-snaps information or training materials.